paulanicioli/ironhack-project-module-1/README.md

 **Betting**

 - Bets (dollar amounts bet in each round) must be made before cards are dealt.
-- If the Player wins, he collects from the Dealer the same $ amount they have bet.
+- If the Player wins, he collects from the Dealer the same $ amount they have bet, unless the Player has a blackjack (in which case there is usually a bonus and the Dealer pays 1.5 times the $ amount originally bet to the Player).
 - If the Dealer wins, the Player loses all he has bet in that round.
 - If there is a tie, no $ amount is collected.

 **Cards Distribution**

+- The standard 52-pack card is used.
+The most common game is the one that uses six standard decks.
 - Each player is given 2 cards.
 - After receiving their first 2 cards, the player will choose to **Hit** (pick another card from the deck) or **Stand** (not pick any other card and finish its round).